School Counselor Office

 - Providing groups for development of social skills and relationships.
 Providing one-on-one counseling to better able students to fully participate in their classrooms.

-- Providing crisis intervention for any number unforeseen circumstances that may arise.
+- Providing crisis intervention for unforeseen circumstances that may arise.

 - Providing a safe place to go and be when the day seems overwhelming.